ovuncuzun/netherlands-schengen/README.md

 # Schengen Appointment Finder For Netherlands

-It's a simple NodeJS application which will visit the website in order to check if there is any available slots.
+It's a simple Node.js application which will visit the website in order to check if there is any available slots.
 If so, it informs you by sending an email to your email address.

 In order to make this application work, populate auth and pass values for sendEmail function and put your email address into from and to columns while defining mailOptions.